qianlifeng/QuickNavigator/README.md

 4. Support more functions, more than urls.
     * Recently Closed Tab.
 Type "u" in the omnibox.
     * Close Quick Navigator in current page.
 Type "c" in the omnibox.
+    * Every search will give baidu(google) suggestions in the end of the suggestions list.

 ###ScreenShot
 ![ScreenShot](http://images.cnblogs.com/cnblogs_com/qianlifeng/337012/o_%e6%97%a0%e6%a0%87%e9%a2%98.png)